Contexte

 Project: Engaging local and international actors in Jordan, Dr. Nagheeby's project includes developing a policy brief, hosting a multi-stakeholder workshop, and disseminating ideas on equity, identity politics, and decolonialism in transboundary water diplomacy.

-• Winning Grantee: Sohie Bhalla Erfurth
+• Winning Grantee: Sophie Bhalla Erfurth

 Project: Focused on sustainable groundwater governance in Tunisia, Dr. Bhalla will share her research recommendations with policymakers through mediation sessions and transform her academic articles into policy briefs with local actors' feedback.